deckgo/deckdeckgo/doc/slides/slides.md

 ### Syntax highlighting

-The library [Prism.js](https://prismjs.com) is use for the syntax highlighting.
+The library [Prism.js](https://prismjs.com) from [James DiGioia](https://github.com/mAAdhaTTah) is use for the syntax highlighting.

+#### Note regarding highlight extra languages

+No extra [Prism.js](https://prismjs.com) languages than the default one are bundled in the [DeckDeckGo] Web Component.
+If you would specify another `language` (see above list of attributes) the component will inject and load the required extra scripts from [unpkg](https://unpkg.com) at runtime.

 [DeckDeckGo]: https://deckdeckgo.com